Employment law and COVID-19 – what you need to know

 If an employee’s own child is ill, they can stay at home temporarily to take care of the child and will continue to receive their salary in accordance with section 616 German Civil Code.
 However, if the child is healthy, but no suitable childcare is available, then the limits of this paid leave of absence will quickly be reached.
 It can also be excluded by the employment contract.

 Working parents who are reliant on childcare currently have a claim to compensation if the childcare facilities for their children have been officially closed to prevent the spread of infection and if they incur a loss of earnings as a result.
 They must however furnish proof to the authorities, as well as to the employer should it so request, that no other suitable childcare arrangements were available.
 The compensation amounts to 67% of the lost earnings, but no more than EUR 2,016 per month for a maximum period of 6 weeks.
 There is no entitlement to compensation during school holidays.
-The rule will remain in force until 31 December 2020.
+The rule was originally intended to remain in place until 31 December 2020, but is now being extended until 31 March 2021 on the basis of a government draft bill of 28 October 2020 for the Third Act on the Protection of the Population in the Event of an Epidemic Situation of National Importance.

 Parents working in critical infrastructure occupations can postpone periods of entitlement to parental allowance.
 If they are not able to take off the months in which they can claim parental allowance between 1 March and 31 December 2020, they can do so after the pandemic end, by June 2021 at the latest.